AltraMayor/f3/doc/usage.rst

 messing your machine up.
 If you don't have root access, you can't use ``f3probe``; use ``f3write/f3read`` in this case.
-The use example below helps with the second requirement, but don't forget that you are the one responsable for doing it right!
+The use example below helps with the second requirement, but don't forget that you are the one responsible for doing it right!

 The command lsblk(8) is handy to find the block device of the drive.
-In the example below, which I got running lsblk on my laptop, an experient user can quickly identify that my flash drive that is mounted at "/media/michel/A902-D705" is block device "/dev/sdb".
+In the example below, which I got running lsblk on my laptop, an experienced user can quickly identify that my flash drive that is mounted at "/media/michel/A902-D705" is block device "/dev/sdb".
 If you don't have much experience, you may want to run lsblk before connecting the drive